salim-dawod/Offline-k8s-deployment/README.md

 mkdir -p $HOME/.kube
 sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 sudo chown $(id -u):$(id -g) $HOME/.kube/config

+Alternatively, if you are the root user, you can run:

+export KUBECONFIG=/etc/kubernetes/admin.conf

 ```
 ### To be able to deploy pods on master node enable: